hackwish/docker-ollama/README.md

 # Docker Ollama

-This repo contains base files to depoy Ollama Server.
+This repo contains base files to deploy Ollama Server and OpenWebUI.

 ## How-to
 - Clone the repo